Does your PMS ever feel like demons are trying to suck out your soul? Like you’ll never be cheerful again? Like life is a hurricane of anxiety?

 1. Reframe the battle.
 For years before my diagnosis, I thought my symptoms were my fault and only felt so intense because I was weak.
 I blamed myself.
 I shamed myself.
 And I suffered undue pain—beyond the PMDD itself—because of that.
 In the months after my diagnosis, I finally realized that this bag of PMDD hell was just dropped on me, not my fault, and I am wickedly strong to still be breathing under its weight.
 Then, I said goodbye to suffering.
 I am fighting this b****!
 I am a PMDD Warrior! ←That’s my personal juju right there.
 It’s liberated me, but if it’s not for you, find your own juju out there, my friends.

-2. Find your tribe!
+2. Find your people!
 You, PMDD Warrior, are not alone.
 I am here and there are thousands more of us online too.
 Type ‘PMDD’ in on your Facebook search and pick a group that clicks with your journey.
-Check out Gia Allemand Foundation PMDD Support for starters.
 Also search #pmdd on Instagram and Twitter to find the most inspiring, empathetic, and badass people with PMDD.

-3. Seek Support.
-Your online tribe is a great place to turn to for support, but you can also get one-on-one peer support from a trained Gia Allemand Foundation peer support provider.
+3. Seek Peer Support.
+Your online groups are a great place to turn to for support, but you can also get one-on-one peer support from a trained International Association For Premenstrual Disorders (IAPMD) peer.

 4. Keep tracking your symptoms.
 Beyond diagnosis, symptom tracking, with an app can help you learn exactly how PMDD affects you, so that you can prepare for the bad days and plan for the good.
 You can also use tracking to assess all treatments and lifestyle changes.